kyndryl-design-system/shidoka-applications/README.md

    1. Commit messages MUST use [Conventional Commit format](https://www.conventionalcommits.org).
    1. [Certain commit types](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) like `fix:` (patch), `feat:` (minor), and `perf:` (major) or `BREAKING CHANGE:` (in the commit body or footer, major), will automatically trigger a release to publish a new package and update the semantic version.
    1. [Conventional Commits Cheat Sheet](https://gist.github.com/Zekfad/f51cb06ac76e2457f11c80ed705c95a3)
+   1. Git hooks are installed to enforce commit message formatting with commitlint, and code formatting with Prettier.
 1. Branching
    1. `main` branch is for current version changes.
    1. `beta` branch is for future version/prerelease changes.
 This will be the default branch in GitHub and for storybook deploys until initial release.